edgefarm/edgefarm-demos/README.md

 The build job registers `qemu-user-static` to run programs for foreign CPU architectures like `arm64` or `arm`.

 Once the build has finished, your docker images are located at the speficied docker registry.

-*Note: the docker images are build for amd64 and arm64 architectures.
-If you need to build for another architecture, please adapt the job `build-and-push-demo-image` in `dobi.yaml`.*

 ## Cleaning up